selected pieces 2023-2025 □ǍḒ∏#‡€*≠™

-Rawdogging a Painting, 2025, rotating pull-up bar, 120 x 50 x 40 cm, original oil painting, 30 x 40 cm
+Rawdogging a Painting, 2025, rotating pull-up bar, 120 x 50 x 40 cm, original oil painting, 30 x 40 cm, private collection

 A scam is a deceptive scheme, an attempt to trick a person into giving up something valuable.
 This horizontal bar scam simulation pits several deceptive practices, buzzwords and fads against each other.
 In the true spirit of meritocracy: may the best able-bodied man win!

-Attention extractivism—forcing participants to look at a painting (that would normally get only a quick glance) for a 120 seconds under a pretense of giving them a shot at symbolic stoic resistance to instant gratification of disordered attention, amounts to a blatant appropriation of their time and labor, potentially increasing artwork’s worth hundredfold.
+Attention extractivism—forcing participants to look at a painting (that would normally get only a quick glance) for 120 seconds under a pretense of giving them a shot at symbolic stoic resistance to instant gratification of disordered attention, amounts to a blatant appropriation of their time and labor, potentially increasing artwork’s worth hundredfold.
 Moreover, this worth grows almost exponentially, since assigning value in form of attention makes others pay attention too.

 Engagement exploitation—spectator becomes an active participant in the spectacle, legitimizing it and laboring at it for free, literalizing the concept of spectatorship labor.
 Not only by performing (literally) manual labor, but also as an inadvertent recruiter and brand ambassador for the scam.
 In the neoliberal framework of instrumentalized relations every activity, including non-activity or anti-activity can be extracted, appropriated, and commodified.